RayIn18/rayin18/README.md

 - 👋 Hi, I’m @RayIn18
-- 👀 I’m interested in ...
+- 👀 I’m interested in code
-- 🌱 I’m currently learning ...phyton
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---